foreverphoenix/skyforge-wiki/guides-tutorials/lod-occlusion.md

 ## Roads Generation

-If using **A Clear Map for Skyrim and Other Worlds**, generate roads and paths for the map next.
+If using **A Clear Map for Skyrim and Other Worlds**, generate roads and paths for the map after SSELODGen has finished.

 - Run **ACMOS Road Generator.exe**.
 - Point **Path to LOD** to where you generated LODs to.